aldrik/pa-mods/README.md

 ### Don't Look at me!

 Stops the camera from moving over and zooming on the commander when spawning.
+Also stops the automatic creation of the camera anchor and control group.

 ### Continuous build stance